prophets-of-tron/into-the-woods/DESIGN.md

 A and D to move, space / W for jump (TODO sneak ...?)

 #### Actions
 - Everything the player can do is an action.
-There are object actions (which can only be used when holding a certain object), non-object actions (which can only be used when not holding an object) and object-independent actions.
+There are object actions (which can only be used when holding a certain object), non-object actions (which can only be used when not holding an object) and object-independent actions (where it doesn't matter).
 - All object actions can be found in [Objects](#Objects).
-- List of non-object actions:
+- List of non-object actions (the input keys can always change):
-  - Pick up object (TODO)
+  - Pick up object (`N`)
   - Process / Weave (can't decide whether to make it universal or specific; TODO) (TODO)
 - List of object-independent actions:
   - Move (`A` and `D` by default)